Step 3: Applications to partner universities and preparing for departure

 Self-registration in Ladok at the start of the semester

 During the exchange period abroad, the student is still officially a student of Lund University.
 At the start of the semester at the host university, the student will need to register their commenced exchange studies in the Student Portal.
-It might be a good idea to send a reminder and instructions when the time comes.

 Semester registration for programme students must be done in Ladok before students can register the start of their exchange studies.
 Semester registrations are usually done by the departments, but at some faculties the students themselves have to register.